Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 * Launch and manage the daemon properly with supervisord
 * Consider adding a front end framework (Angular or React)
 * Create a proper deployment strategy (this is supposed to be production ready after all)
-* Support multiple platforms
+* Support multiple country platforms / zones
-* Support modes other than ranked
 * Random background champion image
 * Live game odds based on current scores and such
+* Game odds based on specific champion win rates
+* Show game mode
+* UI ordering and filtering
+* Summoner profile pages
+* Tracking of prediction rates over time
+* Tracking of game outcomes